Displaying products (CSR)

 Regardless of the controller you use, you can display products by accessing the state.products object on the controller.
 This object contains a list of products (Product[]) that you can render to the user.

-Once you’ve built one of the controllers listed above and have access to state.products, you can pass the products to a component that will render them.
+Once you’ve built one of the controllers listed in the preceding section and have access to state.products, you can pass the products to a component that will render them.

 Note